Police delivered a 'beatdown' that killed Tyre Nichols, prosecutor says in trial closing

 Prosecutors have argued the beating was part of a common police practice referred to in officer slang as the "street tax" or "run tax. "

+She said the officers laughed and bragged about hitting Nichols, then lied about it to their supervisor and medical personnel to protect themselves.

+“They chose their own comfort and convenience over Mr. Nichols’ life,” she said.

 Police video shows five officers, who are all Black, punched, kicked and hit Nichols, who was also Black, about a block from his home, as he called out for his mother.
-Two of the officers, Desmond Mills and Emmitt Martin. pleaded guilty and testified for prosecutors.
+In addition to Martin, Desmond Mills also pleaded guilty and testified for prosecutors.

 “You saw the punches," Gilbert said.
 "You saw the kicks.
 You saw the baton strikes.”

-Defense attorneys have questioned whether the officers were properly trained and pointed to Martin as a principal aggressor.
-They are expected to give their closing arguments later Wednesday.
+Defense attorneys are expected to give their closing arguments later Wednesday.
+They have questioned whether the officers were properly trained and pointed to Martin as a principal aggressor.
+They each called experts to try to combat prosecutors’ arguments that the officers used excessive force against Nichols, didn’t intervene, and failed to tell their supervisors and medical personnel about the extent of the beating.

 Earlier Wednesday, U.S. District Judge Mark Norris read lengthy instructions for the jurors.